Attention Sinks Induce Gradient Sinks: Massive Activations as Gradient Regulators in Transformers: Introduction

-This question is especially nontrivial for modern pre-norm Transformers.
-In this architecture, both attention and MLP sublayers operate on normalized inputs \cite{zhang2019rmsnorm,xiong2020layernorm,touvron2023llama}.
-Locally, the forward computation depends much more strongly on representation direction than on raw token norm.
-This makes MA appear somewhat unnecessary.
-Most interventions in the literature modify trained models post hoc by changing MLP outputs or token activations and then observe joint changes in AS and MA.
-While informative, such interventions do not constitute sufficiently clean causal evidence for their relationship, because both magnitude and direction are perturbed at the same time.
-Recent works that examine training dynamics \cite{gallegofeliciano2026hiddendynamics,queipo-de-llano2026attention} provide valuable additional perspective, but still do not directly isolate the backward mechanism linking sink structure to activation growth.
-Likewise, showing that AS and MA can be decoupled by architectural changes \cite{sun2026spike} does not by itself explain why they are learned to be coupled in standard architectures.
+However, these forward-pass accounts leave an important training-time aspect less fully explained.
+In modern pre-norm architectures, both attention and MLP sublayers operate on normalized inputs~\cite{zhang2019rmsnorm,xiong2020layernorm,touvron2023llama}.
+Locally, the forward attention computation depends much more strongly on the direction of the representation than on its raw norm.
+This makes the emergence of MA appear difficult to explain from a purely forward-pass perspective.
+Moreover, many interventions in the literature modify trained models post hoc by editing MLP outputs or token activations and observing joint changes in AS and MA.
+While informative, such interventions often perturb both magnitude and direction at the same time, making it difficult to isolate the causal mechanism linking these phenomena.
+Recent studies of training dynamics~\cite{gallegofeliciano2026hiddendynamics,queipo-de-llano2026attention} provide valuable additional perspectives, and architectural decoupling results~\cite{sun2026spike} show that AS and MA need not always appear together.
+Together, these valuable results clarify the forward roles and separability of AS and MA, but a training-time puzzle remains: \emph{why do standard pre-norm Transformers learn such extreme activations at sink tokens?}

-This paper studies this problem from the perspective of backpropagation.
-Our starting point is that, under causal mask, sink tokens should not only accumulate attention mass in the forward computation, but also accumulate gradients during backpropagation.
-As later tokens place attention weights on the first token, their gradients aggregate there.
-We call this effect a \emph{gradient sink} (GS).
-In pre-norm Transformers with RMSNorm, such localized gradient pressure can be partially offset because RMSNorm attenuates backpropagated gradients approximately in inverse proportion to activation norm.
-This suggests a different interpretation of massive activations: rather than being the direct mechanistic cause of attention sinks, they may emerge as an adaptive response to the gradient imbalance induced by attention sinks.

-We substantiate this view with complementary evidence.
-Empirically, we track gradient sinks during training and show that it is concentrated in attention blocks, while RMSNorm-mediated gradient compression scales almost inversely with activation norms.
-Theoretically, we show that under causal mask, sink structure provides a natural route to gradient aggregation.
-Finally, we validate the mechanism by intervening the backward path.
-Our proposed \emph{V-scale} acts as a gradient valve that attenuates value-path backpropagation of sink tokens.
-Pretrained V-scale models retain strong AS yet exhibit weaker MA, which is consistent with GS serving as the training-time mediator between the two phenomena.